orientechnologies/orientdb-docs/Schema.md

 ### Constraints

-OrientDB supports a number of constrains for each field:
+OrientDB supports a number of constrains for each field.
+For more information look at [SQL Alter Property command](SQL-Alter-Property.md):

 - **Minimum value**, accepts a string because works also for date ranges `setMin()`
 - **Maximum value**, accepts a string because works also for date ranges `setMax()`